bbauska/IllinoisTech-Fundamentals-WebDev/README.md

 it&apos;s faster to send it down through Texas and up through these fiber optic lines, it gets to the computer at the other side.
-FTP is the language the computer used to combine those files and make sure nothing was lost.
+FTP is the language the computer used to combine those files and make sure nothing was lost.</p>

-These files are taking different routes through the fiberoptic, underground under seas, everywhere and FTP is the language that is used.
+<p>These files are taking different routes through the fiberoptic,
+underground under seas, everywhere and FTP is the language that is used.
 In working out its reliability assurance so yes, your data arrived as intended, which means I need some language to know what is intended